 - Deck or patio: $250 to $500

 Commercial properties usually pay around $0.25 to $1.50 per square foot for the exterior surface area.
-Higher rates can be charged for multiple story buildings and also include the rental cost of required scaffolding or window washing equipment so you can reach higher levels.
+Higher rates can be charged for multiple story buildings and can also include the rental cost of required scaffolding or window washing equipment so you can reach higher levels.

 Note that vehicle cleaning costs around $50 to $100.
 Whereas washing semi-trucks and boats would be around double that amount.